 I ask that you please head to the links added below to help support Kristin in her fight to have Brandy’s day in court.
 Kristin has written a letter that you can print, sign and mail to the sitting Attorney General in Phoenix AZ requesting that he please consider pursuing a conviction against Bryan Miller for the Murder of her sister Brandy Myers.
 The only way we are going to get a chance to take this to trial is through public pressure.

 You can find that letter by clicking the link below.

 I can tell you that Kristin is one of the most amazing, strong, and resilient women I have ever met.
 She fights for her sister with the rawest and purest love I have ever seen.
 What you see with Kristin is exactly who she is.
 Kristin is beautifully scared by the loss of her sister, and she uses that to push forward in her battle to bring Brandy justice.

 Kristin is a warrior and one hell of a fighter, she won’t let Brandy’s story be forgotten and I hope you won’t either.
-Join this warrior in the fight to justice and help us shout Brandy’s name.
-As Kristin said standing in front of Sunnyslope Elementry talking with a local reporter about her vigil for Brandy, “We have got to Bring it home for Brandy.”
-Help Kristin finish this in Brandy’s name, help her honor her sister’s life by asking that Bryan Patrick Miller be charged in the Murder of Brandy Myers and that he stand trial by his peers to determine his guilt.
+Join this warrior in the fight for justice and help us shout Brandy’s name.
+As Kristin said standing in front of Sunnyslope Elementry talking with a local reporter about a piece that never aired about her vigil for Brandy, Kristin said quote “We have got to Bring it home for Brandy.”
+Help Kristin finish this in Brandy’s name, and help her honor her sister’s life by asking that Bryan Patrick Miller be charged in the Murder of Brandy Myers and that he stand trial by his peers to determine his guilt.
 Let’s “Bring it home for Brandy”.